carrineblank/MicrO/README.md

 2. Execute MicrO.owl using Protege v.
 4.3 or Protege v.
 5.0.0 (runs in beta 17).

 3. Once executed you can then run the reasoner.

+4. You must have a live internet connection when you open MicrO.owl in order to properly download and access all the ontology import modules.